 The Trust Preferred Securities will be delivered to investors, in book-entry form, against payment on the second business day following the Issue Date.
 Payment and delivery will be effected through Clearstream AG.
-The Purchase Agreement will also provide that the Lead Managers are entitled, under certain circumstances, to terminate the Purchase Agreement.
-In such event, no Trust Preferred Securities will be delivered to investors.

-The Purchase Agreement provides that Postbank will (i) pay the Lead Managers a combined management, underwriting and selling commission and (ii) reimburse the Lead Managers for certain expenses of the Offering.
+Pursuant to the Purchase Agreement, Postbank will (i) pay the Lead Managers a combined management, underwriting and selling commission and (ii) reimburse the Lead Managers for certain expenses of the Offering.
 Each of the Company, the Trust and Postbank has agreed to indemnify the Lead Managers against certain liabilities.